liferay/liferay-docs/develop/learning-paths/mobile/articles/02-creating-get-guestbooks-screenlet/03-understanding-mobile-sdk-calls.markdown

 Interactor, when you create Get Guestbooks Screenlet's Interactor.
 For now, though, you should focus on Mobile SDK calls.

-The following diagram illustrates how you'll make and process calls with the Guestbook Mobile SDK.
+The following diagram illustrates how you'll make and process Guestbook Mobile SDK calls.

 ![Figure 1: A call made with the Guestbook Mobile SDK requires that you create a Mobile SDK service instance, use it to call the Liferay service, transform the resulting JSON into model objects, and pass those model objects back to the Screenlet Interactor class that issued the call.](../../images/android-mobile-sdk.png)